SpongeBobSun/JSWebView/README.md

 ###JSWebView

 	Same interface as JSWebViewActivity.
-When using JSWebView directly rather tham JSWebViewActivity, you should write your own 'onActivityResult' function to handle the results returned from library build in activity such as 'ImageChooseActivity'.
+When using JSWebView directly rather than inherit JSWebViewActivity, you should write your own 'onActivityResult' function to handle the results returned from library build in activity such as 'ImageChooseActivity'.

 ###JS-SDK